PatrikElfstrom/patrikelfstrom/README.md

 ### Hiii 👋

-I'm a developer from Sweden 🇸🇪 that mostly build stuff in TypeScript, React and NodeJS.
+I'm a self-taught developer from Sweden 🇸🇪 that mostly build stuff in TypeScript, React and Node.js.

 I currently work as a fullstack developer at [Humblebee](https://www.humblebee.se/) 🐝 where I build everything from component libraries and PWAs to APIs in AWS.